sofia-fischer/philo-blog/content/posts/2024-07-writing-documentation.md

 * *Model the architecture*: The Model should be a tool for communication (not documentation)
 * *Consider Alternatives*: Following the LEAN principles, discuss more than one option and consider drawbacks and benefits
-* *Mind Cordways Law*: Companies tend to implement systems that reflect their communication structure.
+* *Mind Conways Law*: Companies tend to implement systems that reflect their communication structure.
 If there is no functioning communication structure to the team that builds the service that your system requires, the implementation might reflect that
 * *Architect for change*: The Architecture will change within the agile process, it can not and should not be defined in a way that eliminates future opportunities
 * *Mind testability, deployability, and developer usability*: The Devs, Testers, and Infras are the users of the architecture that is built.
 It should be clear and easy to use it.
 * *Keep minimal viable*: Travel light - Making too many decisions too early might restrict future implementations.
 If there is a decision that might as well be set in stone later, delay it

 ### Feedback loops

+One of the from my point of view most important perspectives of the Quality Attribute Requirements is the visibility of the result.
+How are those architectural requirements visible to the user, the dev (so the user of the code), or the tester?

 Looking at the former requirements, the respective user may be asked if the decisions led to the desired quality attributes.
 When a new Developer joins the team, is the code structure easy to follow and understand?
 How clear is it for the tester to confirm the testability?
 How easy is the project to deploy and how often do the architecture decisions cause interruptions?
 Do the current devs enjoy working in the architecture?

-Refining such quality attributes and assessing them across teams might be the modern interpretation of an architect's role.
+Refining such quality attributes and assessing them across teams might be a part of the modern interpretation of an architect's role.

 ## Conclusion